 Is this vinyl tile asbestos?

 The only way to know for certain if a floor tile contains asbestos is to have it tested.
-That said, the general convention is that floor tiles 9×9 inches square usually do contain asbestos.
-Floor tiles 12×12 inches square usually do not.
+That said, the general convention is that floor tiles 9×9 inches square usually are asbestos tile.
+Floor tiles 12×12 inches square usually do not contain asbestos.
 The glue holding the tiles to the floor can also contain asbestos.

 Arguably, the glue presents more danger than the tiles.
 It’s harder to remove the glue without releasing asbestos into the air than the tiles.